 - 1. Tighten the screws to secure the display assembly in place. - 2.
-Connect the camera and LVDS cables to the connectors on the system board. - 3.
-Place the LVDS cable bracket on the computer and tighten the screw to secure it to the computer. - 4.
-Insert the wireless antenna cables through the routing hole on the chassis. - 5.
-Tighten the screws at the bottom and back of the computer. - 6.
-Route and connect the antenna cables to their connectors. - 7.
-Install the: - a) palmrest

-- b) hard drive

-- c) optical drive

-- d) keyboard

-- e) keyboard trim

-- f) base cover

-- g) battery

-- 8. Follow the procedures in After Working Inside Your Computer.
+Connect the camera and LVDS cables to the correct connectors on the system board. - 3.
+Place the LVDS cable bracket on the computer and tighten the screws to secure it to the computer. - 4.
+Route the cables through the routing channels. - 5.
+Insert the wireless antenna cables through the routing hole on the chassis. - 6.
+Tighten the screws at the bottom and back of the computer. - 7.
+Route and connect the antenna cables to their connectors. - 8.
+Install the: - a) palmrest - b) primary and secondary hard drive - c) optical drive - d) keyboard - e) keyboard trim - f) base cover - g) battery - 9.
+Follow the procedures in After Working Inside Your Computer.